brunerd/jpt/README.md

 It is a non-compiled script, so it can be easily studied, maintained, or modified.
 It avoids the need for code-signing and notarization on the Mac platform.

+See my blog for articles, examples, and musing on the jpt: https://www.brunerd.com/blog/category/projects/jpt/

 ## Examples
 [JSON Pointer](https://tools.ietf.org/html/rfc6901) is extremely simple and can query a single property only
 ```